digitalquery/wp-vagrant/README.markdown

 		* set to true if you want to import a database ( and have a SQL dump file in the wp-vagrant folder)
 	* `import_site_domain=''`
 		* Put the domain that you were using, this should be the same domain as the database dump.
-		* We will search for this domain in the database and change it to `nginx.local`
+		* We will search for this domain in the database and change it to `wpvagrant.dev`
 1. `vagrant up`
-1. Browse to `http://nginx.local` - and you should see your site up and running
+1. Browse to `http://wpvagrant.dev` - and you should see your site up and running

 ### Settings.sh